Support the news

 Fuller Craft Museum - Effective Sunday, March 15, at 5 p.m., the museum will be closed to the public until further notice.
 All workshops, programs, events, rentals and tours are canceled.

-MASS MoCA - All museum galleries will close from March 16 to March 31.
+MASS MoCA - All museum galleries will be closed through May 1.
 For a list of rescheduled events, please visit the museum’s website.

-Worcester Art Museum - The museum will be closed to the public from March 14 through at least March 27.
+Worcester Art Museum - The museum will be closed to the public until further notice.

 Larz Anderson Auto Museum - Closed until further notice.